 Cropsey Community Farm in New City hosts open houses and other family events throughout the spring and summer.
 Visitors to this 12-acre organic, biodynamic community farm—the first of its kind in Rockland County—can typically stroll the fields, meet the farm team, and do a planting activity or even work alongside the team in the fields.
 Check our calendar for upcoming events.

 18. Get up-close and personal with dinosaurs.

-Travel back in time—to the Jurassic period, to be exact—at Field Station: Dinosaurs in Secaucus, NJ (in nearby Hudson County).
-This 20-acre zoo-like adventure park, where the “animals” are actually animatronic dinosaurs, typically opens Memorial Day weekend.
-(Hurry!
-The park will be leaving town after its 2015 season.)
+Travel back in time—to the Jurassic period, to be exact—at Field Station: Dinosaurs in Leonia, NJ (in nearby Bergen County).
+This zoo-like adventure park, where the “animals” are actually animatronic dinosaurs, typically opens Memorial Day weekend.

 19. Kids can become mini farmhands for a day.